Bounded orbits of Diagonalizable Flows on finite volume quotients of products of $SL_2(\mathbb{R})$: Introduction

 Following Dani's influential paper, there have been significant advances both in the understanding of bounded orbits of diagonalizable flows on homogeneous spaces, as well as in the study of badly approximable numbers and vectors.
-On the homogeneous side, we mention the conjectures of Margulis, resolved by Kleinbock and Margulis \cite{KM}, the work of Kleinbock \cite{Kl}, Kleinbock-Weiss \cite{KW1, KW3} and An-Guan-Kleinbock \cite{AGK}.
-On the number theoretic side, we mention conjectures of W. M. Schmidt, resolved by Badziahin, Pollington and Velani \cite{BPV} and their subsequent strengthening in different contexts, by An \cite{An1, An2}, Beresnevich \cite{Be} and An, Beresnevich and Velani \cite{ABV}.
+On the homogeneous side, we mention Margulis' conjecture, resolved by Kleinbock and Margulis \cite{KM}, and the work of Kleinbock \cite{Kl}, Kleinbock-Weiss \cite{KW1, KW3} and An-Guan-Kleinbock \cite{AGK}.
+On the number theoretic side, we mention W. M. Schmidt's conjecture, resolved by Badziahin, Pollington and Velani \cite{BPV} and their subsequent strengthening in different contexts, by An \cite{An1, An2}, Beresnevich \cite{Be} and An, Beresnevich and Velani \cite{ABV}.
 We refer the reader to these works for the history of the problems as well as a more comprehensive list of results and references.
-Pertinent to the present work is the paper \cite{EGL} of Einsiedler, Ghosh and Lytle where some special cases of Theorem \ref{main thm} were established, namely the cases \begin{enumerate} \item $G = \SL_{2}(\RR) \times \dots \times \SL_{2}(\RR), \Gamma = \SL_{2}(\cO_K)$ and $\{F^+ = g_t~:~t \ge 0\}$ where
+Pertinent to the present work are the papers \cite{EGL} of Einsiedler, Ghosh and Lytle and \cite{KL} of Kleinbock and Ly where some special cases of Theorem \ref{main thm} were established, namely the cases \begin{enumerate} \item $G = \SL_{2}(\RR) \times \dots \times \SL_{2}(\RR), \Gamma = \SL_{2}(\cO_K)$ and $F = \{g_t~:~t \in \RR\}$ where

-In \cite{EGL}, $E(F^+)$ was shown to be winning for Schmidt's game.
+In \cite{EGL}, $E(F)$ was shown to be winning for Schmidt's game.
 In fact, a more general result, involving points in $C^1$ curves whose forward orbits are bounded, was proved.
-In \cite{KL}, it was subsequently shown that the set $E(F^+)$ is winning for a stronger version of Schmidt's game.\\ \item In \cite{EGL}, the case of $K$ a real quadratic field, $G = \SL_{2}(\RR) \times \SL_{2}(\RR)$, $\Gamma = \SL_{2}(\cO_K)$ and $\{F^+ = g_t~:~t \ge 0\}$ where
+Subsequently in \cite{KL}, D. Kleinbock and the fourth named author proved a property stronger than HAW.
+In particular, this case of Theorem \ref{main thm} is due to Kleinbock and Ly.\\ \item In \cite{EGL}, the case of $K$ a real quadratic field, $G = \SL_{2}(\RR) \times \SL_{2}(\RR)$, $\Gamma = \SL_{2}(\cO_K)$ and $F = \{g_t~:~t \in \RR\}$ where